 With that being said, we can’t use any light we see and expect our paint to glow like the moon.
 We have to use a strong light source that can do the work in minutes and make it glow brightly for hours.

 Some of the strong chargers are Direct sunlight, LED light, High wattage bulbs, Lamplight, UV Blacklight, etc.

-Now, it’s no doubt that the sun is the best and biggest charger of these all, but due to the Ozone layer, most of its UV rays get reflected, which makes it second, right after a Blacklight.
+Now, it’s no doubt that the sun is the best and biggest charger of these all, but due to the Ozone layer, most of its UV rays get reflected, making it second, right after a Blacklight.

-Like, literally they do it so fast, and of course, why not since that’s what the paints feed on.
-This is the blacklight I use, you can get it a try.
-Believe me, you will be amazed at the results.
+They literally do it so fast, and of course, why not since that’s what the paints feed on.
+This is the blacklight I use; you can get it a try.
+Believe me; you will be amazed at the results.

 In this article, I talked about how to charge a glow in the dark paint.
 To get your paint to fluoresce, you have to charge it properly.
-But most people don’t have any clue of charging it, that’s why I wrote it here.
+But most people don’t know about charging it; that’s why I wrote it here.
 If you like it, do share it with your friends and family.